Credit and Grade Information

 The acceptable grades and corresponding points for GPA calculations are as follows.
-All grades except P, I, S, W, NGS, and DG are used in calculating GPAs.
+All grades except P, I, S, W, NGS are used in calculating GPAs.
 The GPA is not rounded.

 Satisfactory/D/Fail (S/D/F) Option

 The intent of the satisfactory/D/fail (S/D/F) option is to encourage exploration and experimentation in curricular areas in which the student may have had little or no previous experience.
 Students may rescind the S/D/F election and opt for a regular letter grade until the end of the 10th week of classes.

 - Each undergraduate may elect S/D/F grading in no more than four courses in his/her bachelor’s degree program.